rbrcurtis/todo/README.md

-This project a demonstration of a todo app using a fork of the beta agilezen rest api.
+This project is a demonstration of a todo app using a fork of the beta agilezen rest api.
 Its a work in progress and I have no expectation that it actually runs after any given commit.